segmentio/segment-docs/src/unify/linked-profiles/data-graph.md

 The Data Graph is a semantic layer that represents a subset of relevant business data that you'll use for audience targeting and personalization in downstream tools.

 Use the configuration language spec below to add models to build your Data Graph.
-The Data Graph currently supports 6 layers of depth, including the Profile entity.
+The Data Graph currently supports 4 layers of depth, including the Profile entity.

+> info "Using the Data Graph with Linked Events"
+If you're using

 ### Define entities